tmtrademark/cheezcap/README.txt

 ## Background
 ##

-In order to use the same Wordpress theme for many different Wordpress sites, one of the things we've done at Cheezburger is create themes with lots and lots of theme options.
+In order to use the same WordPress theme for many different Wordpress sites, one of the things we've done at Cheezburger is create themes with lots and lots of theme options.
 CheezCap is a simple library we've made for creating custom wp-admin panels really, really easily.